Okkadu: Plot

 However, with hard struggle, Ajay successfully makes Swapna pass airport security, and then Ajay realizes that he loves Swapna, who later shows up and hugs him while proposing to him.
 But then, Vijay arrests Ajay, while Obul's men take Swapna away.

 Later, Swapna taunts Obul, who tries to molest her, but she defends herself by telling that Ajay will definitely come for her and challenges him to defeat Ajay to get her.
 Obul goes to the prison and asks Ajay to come with him by Vijay's approval as a result of withdrawing his case.
 Vijay expresses that he is not worried about Ajay but is worried about Obul.
-The Obul attempts to kill Ajay again but realizes that it is a trap set by Ajay and his gang, and later, Obul and his henchmen are abducted by Ajay.
-Later, Ajay and his friends attend the finals of the national-level Kabaddi tournament and win the tournament.
+Obul attempts to kill Ajay again but realizes that it is a trap set by Ajay and his gang, and later, Obul and his henchmen are abducted by Ajay.
+Later, Ajay and his friends attend the finals of the national-level kabaddi tournament and win the tournament.
 Meanwhile, Obul has escaped through Soda gang and called forces to kill Ajay.

 Obul's elder brother Home Minister Siva Reddy is waiting at the venue of Obul's marriage with Swapna.
 After learning about his whereabouts, Siva reaches the stadium, along with Swapna and his mother.
-Ajay and Obul are fighting with each other, while Obul's mother gets killed in a bomb blast by her dog (after attempting to kill Ajay at the stadium).
+Ajay and Obul battle with each other, while Obul's mother gets killed in a bomb blast by her dog (after attempting to kill Ajay at the stadium).
 Finally, Ajay defeats Obul.
-Later, Obul regains his consciousness to kill Ajay, but Swapna's father, Dhasaratharami Reddy, later stabs him to death.
+Later, Obul regains his consciousness to kill Ajay, but Swapna's father, Dhasaratharami Reddy, stabs him to death before he can strike.
 Siva Reddy decides not to react as it would harm his position.
 Ajay and his friends celebrate their victory with Swapna and her family.
 Later, both Ajay and Swapna get married.